xfelipem/moneyexchange.io/README.md

 ## Tests
 The tests are end to end, but using a DOM tree testing library, so the test environment is [not similar to a browsers](https://reactjs.org/docs/testing.html).

-# What does this repo have

-1. Asyncronous data fetching using [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect) hook
-2. Avoiding JavaScript issues realted to [floating points](https://modernweb.com/what-every-javascript-developer-should-know-about-floating-points/) stored in [IEEE 64 bit values](https://medium.com/@sarafecadu/64-bit-floating-point-a-javascript-story-fa6aad266665)
-3. Working with basic types such as Date, string an numbers doing computations.
-4. Multi-device suport, the app is responsive and fluid.
-5. Client side data storage, the API is only called when there is a chance the data is updated.
-6. Error display on unwanted user actions.
-7. Examples of state managment using [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
-8. Memoized heavy computation using [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook.